DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Introduction

-To address these challenges, we propose a zero-shot language-guided diffusion policy method using VLM-guided inpainting optimization (Figure.~\ref{Fig: teaser}).
-Our key idea is that by integrating VLM-generated \textit{keyframes} as actionable guides in a diffusion process, we can bridge the gap between high-level linguistic instructions and low-level robot actions.
+In this paper, we propose a framework to integrate general-purpose ``off-the-shelf'' vision-language models (VLMs) and diffusion policy for open-vocabulary robot manipulation, which we call \textbf{DISCO} (\textbf{D}iffusion \textbf{I}npainting with \textbf{S}emantic Keyframes and \textbf{C}onstrained \textbf{O}ptimization) As in Figure.~\ref{Fig: teaser}, our key idea is that by integrating VLM-generated \textit{keyframes} as actionable guides in a diffusion process, we can bridge the gap between high-level linguistic instructions and low-level robot actions.
 Different from prior work~\cite{shridhar2023perceiver}, the keyframes are \emph{not} precise subgoals but serve as ``coarse'' guidance.
 Here, we use a general VLM model (e.g., ChatGPT4) to convert task descriptions into keyframes in 3D space.
 Then, we employ an inpainting method that uses these keyframes to guide the policy's action sequence generation.
 Since the keyframes serve only as rough guides, standard inpainting~\cite{lugmayr2022repaint, rout2023theoretical} --- which enforces adherence to the keyframes --- can fail to generate successful trajectories.
 This occurs since keyframes can be inaccurate or far outside the support of the training distribution~\cite{yang2023compositional}.
 To further enhance robustness, we propose an inpainting optimization method that constrains the generated points to lie within regions of sufficient support during diffusion.
 This approach balances keyframe adherence and remaining within the support of the diffusion model, which results in better performance for novel or ambiguous task descriptions.

-We validate our open-vocabulary diffusion policy --- which we call \textbf{DISCO} (\textbf{D}iffusion \textbf{I}npainting with \textbf{S}emantic Keyframes and \textbf{C}onstrained \textbf{O}ptimization) --- using simulated benchmarks~\cite{sharma2018multiple, urain2023se} and real-robot grasping testbed~\cite{chen2024behavioral}.
-The simulation experiments require generating continuous actions (end-effector positions or velocities) and grasp poses.
-The tasks involve long-horizon trajectory planning in multi-task environments.
-Experiments show that in seen tasks, our method achieves comparable performance to fine-tuned language-conditioned policies.
-In tasks with novel language instructions, DISCO obtains significantly higher success rates.
-These conclusions were supported by our real-world language-guided grasping experiments.